liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/06-configuring-sites/07-styling-widgets-and-assets/04-setting-a-default-widget-template.markdown

 You can change the widget template for an individual widget through its own configuration, but to configure the default widget template for all widgets of that type, you must go to *System Settings*.
-In the System Settings you can find a configuration for every widget in @product@.
+In the System Settings you can find a configuration for every widget in @sharepoint@.
 Any widget that supports widget templates has a *Display Style Group ID* and a *Display Style* option.

 ![Figure 1: The widget template configuration in System Settings lets you change the display style.](../../../../../images/adt-system-settings.png)